Beijing, China

 Places to visit in Beijing

 The city boasts many places popular for sightseeing.
-The old Imperial Palace is number one on the list of sights to see.
-The Palace and other key attractions are described in detail later on in this page.
+The old Forbidden Palace is number one on the list of sights to see.
+The palace and other key attractions are described in detail later on in this page.
 Less well known are the Buddhist Green Cloud Temple (Biyun ); the Daoist White Cloud temple (Baiyunguan ) and the impressive Beijing Art Gallery .
-One of the really old buildings is the Temple of Heavenly Tranquility tiān níng sì built around 1000CE on the site of an even earlier building.
-At the same time Beijing's oldest Mosque the Niujie Mosque ( niú jiē lǐ bài sì) was first built and stands to this day in Xicheng district.
+One of the really old buildings is the Temple of Heavenly Tranquility Tiān níng sì built around 1000CE on the site of an even earlier building.
+At about the same time Beijing's oldest Mosque the Niujie Mosque ( niú jiē lǐ bài sì) was first built and stands to this day in Xicheng district.
 The famous ‘Birds Nest’ stadium built for the 2008 Beijing Olympic Games is at Chaoyang just to the north of the city center.

-Ancient courtyard houses and hutongs have dwindled in numbers (many in preparation for the Olympics) but some can still be seen away from the center, particularly around Prince Gong's Mansion .
-When Mao came to power he considered that the intrinsically temporary wooden buildings all of identical courtyard design of little value.
+Ancient courtyard houses and hutongs have dwindled in numbers (many in preparation for the 2008 Olympics) but some can still be seen away from the center, particularly around Prince Gong's Mansion .
+When Mao came to power he considered that the intrinsically temporary wooden buildings all of identical courtyard design of little cultural value.
 Beijing used to have a vast and lofty city wall that encircled the city.
 When the PRC was founded this was considered an impediment to development and was demolished to make way for the inner ring road.
 In place of the literally thousands of temples bland, concrete and glass blocks have been plonked into the ancient city with no regard to city planning or vistas of historical buildings.
 The pleas of people who wanted to preserve the historic heart were swept aside.
 In the early days (1950-1975) crude concrete blocks were built with only basic facilities, these are now being replaced with modern apartment blocks.
 Only small fragments of the city wall remain to be seen near the Dongbian gate .
 Some remnants of the great Daoist temple at Dongyue can be seen to the east of the Forbidden City.
 It used to have 72 halls, one depicting each of the districts of Buddhist Hell.

 Beijing Opera (Peking WG Opera) is world renowned as an ancient art-form which can be enjoyed in Xuanwu District; accomplished acrobats can be seen there too.
 For shoppers, many of the most popular shops are in Yansha and Guomao Shopping Malls; Wanfujing and Xidan Street.

-Beijing boasts many gems worth visiting a little further away, the Great Wall's most popular viewing point it at Badaling (达岭) 50 miles [80 kms] to the north-west on the hills that guard Beijing's north and western approach.
+Beijing has many gems worth visiting a little further afield, the Great Wall's most popular viewing point it at Badaling (达岭) 50 miles [80 kms] to the north-west on the hills that guard Beijing's north and western approach.
 To the north west are the Summer Palace and the tranquil Fragrant Hills Park.
 At the Fragrant Hills an annual ‘Red Leaf Festival’ is held each autumn - over a long period as the date of color change varies each year.

 Climate